stri_trim: Trim Characters from the Left and/or Right Side of a String¶

 .

 Contrary to many other string processing libraries, our trimming functions are universal.
-A character class, given by pattern
+The class of characters to be retained or trimmed can be adjusted.

-For replacing pattern matches with arbitrary replacement string, see stri_replace.
+For replacing pattern matches with an arbitrary replacement string, see stri_replace

 Trimming can also be used where you would normally rely on regular expressions.
 For instance, you may get '23.5'